Horsemen of the Sierras

 Horsemen of the Sierras is a 1949 American Western film directed by Fred F. Sears and written by Barry Shipman.
 The film stars Charles Starrett, Smiley Burnette, T. Texas Tyler, Lois Hall, Tommy Ivo and John Dehner.
 The film was released on November 22, 1949, by Columbia Pictures.
+This was the fortieth of 65 films in the Durango Kid series.